 Salteñas (Bolivian Empanada)

 A popular Bolivian breakfast, slateñas are pastries filled with vegetables such as potatoes, olives, peas, carrots and meat (chicken or beef), and drowned in spicy sweet gravy.
 This sets the Bolivian empanadas apart from a traditional South American ones.

-This messy, gravy-filled treat has an interesting history.
-An Argentinian woman from Salt, who is said to have moved to Bolivia, baked the most delectable empanadas and women would send their kids to ‘go pick empanadas from Salteñas..
-To translate, salteñas means a woman from Salta.
+An Argentinian woman from Salta, who is said to have moved to Bolivia, baked the most delicious empanadas and women would send their kids to “go pick empanadas from Salteñas”.
+Translated to English Salteñas means a woman from Salta.

 A dish of the eastern part of Bolivia, Santa Cruz, where the cuisine is influenced by the tropical climate (a noticeable contrast from the rugged Andean fare), Majadito consists of toasted rice accompanied by fried egg, beef jerky, garlic, peppers, onions and tomatoes.
 To complete the tropical flavor, a fried banana is also served as a side dish.